 A special piece of unleavened bread called afikomen is wrapped in a napkin and hidden at the beginning of the Passover meal.
 At the end, it is retrieved and the leader of the Seder breaks it into small pieces, distributing one to each person present.
 Presumably, Jesus was following this custom as He broke the bread and distributed it to His Apostles.

 Why did Jesus choose a Passover meal to introduce the sacrament?
-Because there are several lesson he wants us to be reminded of each week.
+Because there are several lessons he wants us to be reminded of each week.

 - He is the unblemished Paschal Lamb, the sinless One, the unleavened bread.
 Only through His perfect sacrifice can we be cleansed and attain salvation.